grafana/aws-workshop/site/docs/lab2/1_serverless.md

     > remaining connection slots are reserved for non-replication superuser and rds_reserved connections

+    Or, you might also see:

+    > timeout exceeded when trying to connect

-    This is a clue that the problem might be with the database connection, which is causing the service to fail.
+    This gives us a strong clue that the problem might be with the database connection, which is causing the service to fail.

     :::opentelemetry-tip

-    Notice that OpenTelemetry also provides rich contextual data about this database interaction:
+    Notice that OpenTelemetry also automatically extracts rich contextual data about this database interaction:

     - db.connection_string: `postgresql://tickets-database-fefd55.cfcmk82ycrhh.us-east-1.rds.amazonaws.com:5432/ticketsdb`
     - db.system: `postgres`
     - net.peer.name: `tickets-database-fefd55.cfcmk82ycrhh.us-east-1.rds.amazonaws.com`

-    This kind of rich contextual information comes from adding OpenTelemetry instrumentation to your applications.
+    This kind of contextual information comes from adding OpenTelemetry instrumentation to your applications.

     :::